 |Description||Marks out of||Wtg (%)||Due Date||Notes|

-- Submission dates for Assessment items will be advised in Semester 2.
+- Submission dates for Assessment items will be advised at the beginning of the Semester.

 Important assessment information